0xKale/hitman-bloodmoney/README.md

-# DX9c ImGui Base

-Hitman D9Xc ImGui base menu
+# Hitman D9Xc ImGui base menu

-my fav game as a kid, so why not learn more how to reverse engineer on it?
+my fav game as a kid, so why not learn more how to reverse engineer games/programs on it?

+IDA FREE 9.3
+Dumped memory with Scylla
+Cheat Engine for injecting memory vaules as test
+I use Zed btw

 ## Controls